thefutureseer/Tech_I_Build_WIth/js.md

    - JavaScript is rarely used for embedded systems or microcontroller programming.
 C or Python tends to be more appropriate in these scenarios.

 ---

+I have many projects on Github that are done with JavaScript.